Kasper886/Leumi/1.App-2-EKS/README.md

 ```

 ### 6. Install Jenkins from Docker

+##1.
+Run Jenkins from Docker
 ```
 docker run -u 0 -d -p 8080:8080 -p 50000:50000 -v /data/jenkins:/var/jenkins_home jenkins/jenkins:lts
 ```
-To get the password to unlodk Jenkins at the frirst launch run:
+To get the password to unlock Jenkins at the frirst launch run:
 ```
 sudo docker exec ${CONTAINER_ID or CONTAINER_NAME} cat /var/jenkins_home/secrets/initialAdminPassword
 ```
 where CONTAINER_ID or CONTAINER_NAME - your running container name

+##2.
 Also you need the next plugins:
 - CloudBees AWS credentials;
 - Kubernetes Continuous Deploy (v.1.0.0), you can download [this file](https://updates.jenkins.io/download/plugins/kubernetes-cd/1.0.0/kubernetes-cd.hpi) and upload it in advanced settings in Jenkins plugin management section;
 - Docker;